ursachec/api-charlie-rose-show/README.md

+Old API I built a long long while ago.
+Put it here in case it's interesting to anyone.
+Beware, best coding practices were not followed.

 # api-charlie-rose

 A collection of scripts plus an API that may be helpful when building a client for viewing Charlie Rose Shows.